 Video Poker Strategy

-When you’re looking for a video poker game you should try to find one that says “full pay,” or 9/6 on a Jacks or Better machine.
-Casinos rarely show the actual return percentages on the machines, so it’s up to you – as a player – to figure that out
+When you’re looking for a video poker game you should try to find one that says “full pay,” or 9/6 on a Jacks or Better game.
+Casinos rarely show the actual return percentages so it’s up to you – as a player – to figure that out.

 When you play for the full amount – 5 credits – the return is 99.5 % and you can’t get closer to a break-even game than that.
 The reason for the higher payback percentage is that you get more for a royal straight flush when you play max credits.